rb-go/go-cld2ch/README.md

 > **Very Important Note :fire:**
 >
 > - go-cld2ch is in early beta.
 Made for my own needs
+> - go-cld2ch is requires golang 1.8+
+> - you can must set dbname in configs.yml to use cld2ch,
+> - table CollectD will be created in DB with dbname

 How to install